 • Publishing a rental listing that seems to discourage people of certain characteristics from applying.

-• Charging additional fees or making tenants pay rent at a higher rate based on protected characteristics.
+• Charging additional fees or making tenants pay a higher rent based on protected characteristics.

 • Asking certain questions during tenant screening such as "which country are you originally from" or "are you a Christian?"